GaborDevv/Brazilian-E-Commerce-sales-forecast/README.md

 5. A couple of simple pytest tests, and run them in github actions at every PR.
 6. Configuration files in yml

 Think about the following:

 - Which features would you extract and how from the tables?
 How would you use the remaining tables?
 - How would you turn it into an application in production?
+  UI creation with dashboards
+  ML models with pipelines
 - How would you design an application if you knew that you would have to build a similar solution for a couple other countries, and the data schema might be different for them, however, you can get the same underlying data?